xflr6/concepts/docs/manual.rst

 You can also load contexts from files in different **plain-text formats**, see below.

-After creation, the parsed content of the table is available on the **context object**.
+After creation, the parsed content of the table is available on the :class:`.Context` object.

 .. code:: python